sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire-server.rst

 Fire Server comes with a pre-configured keystore in the ``conf`` folder of the install.

 * conf/keystore.jks
-* conf/keystore.properties : Stores the keystore password
+* conf/keystore.properties : Stores the keystore password.

 Generating New Keystore
 -----------------------